Disclosure: When you make a purchase through our links, we may receive a commission.

 The sealant is injected into the punctured tire and hardens, forming a protective barrier against air and grit.
 Tubeless sealant can be used on any type of tire, including road, mountain, gravel, or cyclocross tires.

-To use tubeless sealant, you first must remove the bike’s wheel.
+To use tubeless sealant, first, you must remove the bike’s wheel.
 Then you put the tire over the valve stem of the spare tire and push it down so that the bead lies on top of the sealant.

-You then reattach the wheel to the bike, ensuring the axle is square with the frame.
+Reattach the wheel to the bike, ensuring the axle is square with the frame.
 Finally, you insert a Presta or Schrader valve into the hole in the wheel where the tire goes and screw it on tight.

 Tubeless sealant is available in two types: open-cell and closed-cell.
 Open-cell tubeless sealant works well on low-grit roads but doesn’t last as long as a closed-cell tubeless sealant.